nafizjiwa/REDUX-CORE-API/README.md

 ### RESPOND TO STATE CHANGES

-- `store.subscribe( )` - Method used by the store to Listen and Respond to dispatched Actions
+    `store.subscribe(listener)`

-    `store.subscribe(changeListenerFunction)` --> Subscribes the Listener to the store
+- Register a State Change Listener to the store so it can respond to
-- State Change Listener is then executed whenever state changes in the store
+- Dispatched actions and changes to the store

+      store.subscribe(stateChangeListenerFunction)
+- This connection allows the listener to automatically fire everytime state changees

 - Then when Action creator is passed directly to the store.dispatch() the creator executes

           store.dispatch(actionCreator());

-- 'store.subscribe( )' also returns an unsubscribe function which allow the listener to stop listening to store changes or dispatches made to the store
+- The 'store.subscribe( )' also returns an unsubscribe function which allows the listener to stop listening to dispatches to the store just call it

+          unsubscribe()
+### EXAMPLE
+// Define your change listener function.

+       const printCountStatus=()=>{
+          console.log(`The count is ${store.getState()}`);
+        }
+// Subscribe change listener function to the store

+        store.subscribe(printCountStatus)
+// Dispatch the actions to the store</br>
+// Check their changes in state</br>

+    store.dispatch(decrement());
+        // Listener fires so console --> The count is -1 store.dispatch(increment());
+        // Listener fires so console --> The count is 0 store.dispatch(increment());
+        // Listener fires so console --> The count is 1